MasihMoafi/Memory/docs/fine_tuning_guide.md

 # Fine-Tuning Guide

-This guide explains how to fine-tune a language model to adopt a specific persona (like Napoleon Bonaparte) and integrate it with the memory system.
+This guide explains how to fine-tune a language model to adopt a specific persona (like a domain expert) and integrate it with the memory system.

 ## Overview